 Kwajalein Atoll Marshall Islands

-Assist the Child and Youth Services Specialist in planning and implementation of daily and weekly program activities and creates developmentally appropriate environment and lessons, utilizing one or more of the following curriculum and resources from the National Association for the Education of Young Children (NAEYC), Creative Curriculum, Boys & Girls Club of America (B&GCA), 4-H, Character Counts! and Council on Accreditation (COA) standards.
+Plans and implements daily and weekly program activities and creates developmentally appropriate environment and lessons, utilizing one or more of the following curriculum and resources from the Council on Accreditation (COA) guidelines, National Association for the Education of Young Children (NAEYC), Creative Curriculum Boys & Girls Club of America (B&GCA), 4-H, and Character Counts.

 Knowledge & Skills